simple-login/website/content/blog/introducing-mailbox.md

 author: "SimpleLogin team"
 authorLink: "https://twitter.com/simple_login"
 authorAvatar: "/logo-square.svg"

+layout: "single-toc"
+intro: "Our most requested feature is finally ready: you can now add several **real** email addresses into SimpleLogin and choose which one to use when creating aliases!"
 ---

-Our most requested feature is finally ready: you can now add several **real** email addresses into SimpleLogin and choose which one to use when creating aliases!
+### What is a mailbox?

 A real email address is called **mailbox** in SimpleLogin.
+Mailbox should be a "final" email address, that means that's where emails are stored and there's no futher forwarding.

+Mailbox mustn't be a temporary email address as it's where SimpleLogin forwards emails to and informs you of potential errors/issues.

-This feature is particularly useful if you have several email addresses, maybe for different uses: a Gmail account for social networks & forums, a Protonmail account for professional emails, etc.
+It is particularly useful if you already have several email addresses.
+For example, some people have a Gmail account for social networks & forums, a Protonmail account for professional emails, etc.

 {{< rawhtml >}}